Do junior ISA savings impact benefits and Universal Credit?

 Can you claim Universal Credit if you have a junior ISA?

-You’ll also be able to apply for Universal Credit at 18, but your JISA savings may affect whether or not you're eligible.
-This depends on how much you have in your JISA:
+Possibly.
+At 18, you'll be able to apply for Universal Credit, but your JISA savings will be taken into account when it's decided whether or not you're eligible.

-You can claim Universal Credit if you have £6,000 or less in savings
+• You can claim Universal Credit if you have £6,000 or less in savings

-If you have between £6,000 and £16,000 in savings, it will affect your Universal Credit claim
+• If you have between £6,000 and £16,000 in savings, it will affect your Universal Credit claim

-If you have between £6,000 and £16,000 saved, this will count towards your income and will affect how much you can get from Universal Credit, but you can still claim.
+If you have between £6,000 and £16,000 saved, this will count towards your income and will affect how much you can get from Universal Credit.
+But you can still claim.

-If you have more than £16,000 saved, you can't claim Universal Credit
+• If you have more than £16,000 saved, you can't claim Universal Credit

 Should I open a junior ISA?

-There are plenty of reasons to open a JISA and everyone has a right to save for their child, no matter their circumstances.
-Because the amount you hold in a junior ISA doesn’t affect how much you can claim in benefits as a parent, it can be a great way to give your child a leg up in life.
+Because the amount you hold in a JISA doesn’t affect how much you can claim in benefits as a parent, it can be a great way to give your child a financial boost that could open up opportunities for them when they reach adulthood.

-JISAs also don’t require you to keep up with any regular payments.
-You pay into it however much you want, whenever you want, up to £9,000 a year.
-This means that if your income changes, but you still want to save up for your child, you can just put away some money into their JISA whenever it feels comfortable for you.
-It’s also a really good option for other family members or friends to help out since anyone can pay into a JISA.
+This means that if your income changes, but you still want to save for your child's future, you can just put away some money into their JISA whenever it feels comfortable for you.

 When your child turns 18, they’ll be able to decide what to do with their JISA savings, so it’s a good way to start talking to them about money management and the importance of saving.